aswilson07/ApproximateCV/README.md

 * Run the file `ACV_Quic_plots.m` to generate relative error and time of each experiment
 * `QUIC_Plots.ipynb` generates the plots in the Figure 3, where the values in the notebook are calculated using `ACV_Quic_plots.m`

-Note: This code was adapted form code provided by Ḿatyas A. Sustik (code at http://www.cs.utexas.edu/~sustik/QUIC/.)
+Note: This code was adapted form code provided by Ḿatyas A. Sustik.
 The QUIC README file included in the QUIC folder is also helpful.